 Note: If you show up to basic training in poor physical shape, you may be assigned to the physical conditioning platoon until you meet the minimum standards.
 This will likely delay graduation.

 Starting or intensifying your exercise and fitness program is a great way to become more mentally prepared for recruit training, as it creates a mindset of challenge and triumph.
 Healthy eating habits also will help greatly, as you will become accustomed to the habits you will adopt once in the Marine Corps.

 Prepare for the mental challenges

 Although emphasis is put on the importance of Marine Corps Recruit Training, people sometimes forget that the recruit-training environment is not the way Marines live from day to day.
 Recruit training is an extremely intense time of testing and preparation.
-At the end of that 13-week test, a recruit becomes a Marine, and enjoys a completely different status within the Marine Corps.
-As a graduate from recruit training, you will receive the Marine Corps Eagle, Globe and Anchor along with 10 days off (leave) to visit home before beginning training for their Military Occupational Specialty (MOS).
+At the end of that 13-week test, a recruit becomes a Marine and enjoys a completely different status within the Marine Corps.
+As a graduate from recruit training, you will receive the Marine Corps eagle, globe and anchor -- along with 10 days off (leave) to visit home -- before beginning training for your military occupational specialty (MOS).

 We can put you in touch with recruiters from the different military branches.
 Learn about the benefits of serving your country, paying for school, military career paths, and more: sign up now and hear from a recruiter near you.